 Analyse theories relating to expression, including facial expression, body language and gesture.
 Interpret the relationship between these elements and verbal communication within animation examples.

 Critically evaluate experimental animations which utilise movement, colour, and sound to express themes and ideas to a viewer.
 Interpret meaning and explore the application of such techniques in own work.

 Statement on Teaching, Learning and Assessment

 Students will attend 3 hours of class per week.
-For three of the weeks, 3 hour practical workshops and drawing studio sessions will make up class content.
-For nine weeks, classes will be split into 1 hour lecture and 2 hour technical lab.
+Classes will be split into 1 hour lecture and 2 hour technical lab.
 Students will undertake and review practical activity each week.
-Students will present production material such as thumbnails and animatics mid semester for feedback.
-Final summative submission at the end of the semester will be an animation sequence which will be supported by a developmental portfolio/curated production diary which demonstrates creative and contextual development.
+Students will present production material such as thumbnails, animatics or mesh blockouts mid semester for feedback.
+Final summative submission at the end of the semester will be an animation sequence or artefact which will be supported by a developmental portfolio/curated production diary which demonstrates creative and contextual development.

 Teaching and Learning Work Loads